apigee/trireme/README.md

 Some Node.js scripts rely on the ability to spawn a process called "./node" in order to fork itself.
 Trireme looks for this and tries to use it to spawn a new thread but it does not work in all cases.
 It does seem to be mostly the Node.js test suite itself that does this.

+Child process functionality to "pipe" commands back and forth between parent and child has not yet been implemented.

 ### Cluster